AlbertoZerbinati/AlbertoZerbinati/README.md

 ### Hi there, I'm Alberto 👋

-## I'm a student of Computer Engineering at Università degli studi di Padova, Italy
+## I'm a Computer Engineering student at Università degli studi di Padova, Italy

 - 🔭 I love learning and making projects!
 - 🌱 I'm enthusiast about science and technology